Arts Barn Use Policy

 - Clean up areas each day at the end of your work session.

-In the event that a monitor is not present, campus police must be notified prior to working alone in the arts barn.
+In the event that a monitor is not present, campus safety and security must be notified prior to working alone in the arts barn.
 Further, permission must be granted by Greg Kline or another arts barn faculty or staff member prior to any individual working alone in the arts barn.

 Because of the serious fire, health, and safety risks to you, other students, and faculty and staff resulting from non-compliance with any of these procedures, and because of the enormous fines that may be levied against Hampshire College by regulatory agencies for violations, students who do not follow these procedures could lose their right to an individual studio space, and/or their right to work in the arts barn.